EnriqueShrem/B3-RoboticsLab/README.md

 Move tokens from feeder to the fixture, align them and then precisely insert them into the tray, repite the process reversely.

 ### [Task 2: Stack-Up](Task%202%3A%20Stack-Up.md)
-Stack up tokens and blocks alternatively.
-(5 token and 5 blocks)
+Stack up tokens and blocks alternatively (5 token and 5 blocks).

+###I/O Connections
+:red: